 For this Informatica Command Task example, we created a Non-reusable Session.
-In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.
+To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option.

-Please provide a unique name for this session.
+Please provide a unique name for this Session.
 Here, we are naming it as s_CommandEx.
-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping that you want to associate with this session i.e., m_CommandEx.
+Once you click on the Create button, a new window called Mappings opened.
+Here you have to select the Mapping that you want to associate with this Session, i.e., m_CommandEx.

 Double click on the Session task will open the Edit Tasks window.
 Within the mappings tab, we have to configure the Source and Target Connections.
 First, let us configure the Target connection by clicking on the EmployeeFile.

 Within the Connections, click on the Arrow button beside the Relational type, and Select the Target Database (Informatica Target)